-Clearly, we have had a busy and very productive first year and I would like to thank our staff and contractors for the contributions they have made to date and recognise the ongoing support of the traditional owners.
+We have had a busy year and anticipate that the year ahead will too be a very productive year.
+I would like to thank our staff and contractors for the contributions they have made to date and going forward.
+We continue to gratefully recognise the ongoing support of the traditional owners.

-The year ahead looks promising with work to begin on 2D seismic acquisition and processing, continuing environmental monitoring and data collection activities and progressing commercial discussions and permitting through to the next stage.
+The year ahead looks promising with work to continue on 2D seismic approvals, continuing environmental monitoring and data collection activities and progressing commercial discussions and permitting through to the next stage.